EmpowerPlastic/empowerchain/chain/x/plasticcredit/spec/02_state.md

 The plasticcredit module stores it's params in state with the prefix of 0x00, it can be updated with governance or the address with authority.

 Params have the `issuer_creator` which is a field that controls who is allowed to create new issuers.
-If the issuer_creator is empty (is it is by default), the controlling entity is the gov module.
+If the issuer_creator is empty (it is by default), the controlling entity is the gov module.

 - Params: `0x00 | ProtocolBuffer(Params)`